Shea Butter Benefits: The Ultimate Top 20 List For Skin, Hair, And More

 20. Replace coconut oil, butter, or olive oil in cooking

 When you’re making a stir fry, smoothie or pancakes, looking for a healthy cooking ingredient?
 Try replacing coconut oil, butter, and olive oil for shea butter!
 It can be a healthy addition since it has healthy fats, antioxidants, and anti-inflammatory properties!
 Be sure to choose the unrefined version or raw shea butter.

 Shea Butter vs. Cocoa Butter

-The first point to note regarding the differences between shea butter and cocoa butter is the difference in their place of origin: butter of the shea tree comes from Africa and cocoa originates from South America.
-The differences are subtle and really, an advantage would depend on what you plan on using either for.
-Cocoa butter smells pleasant and distinct, whereas the latter carries a much less defined scent.
-This makes it more versatile, as you can mix it with other essential oils to create a range of interesting smells.
+The first point to note regarding the differences between shea butter and cocoa butter is their place of origin.
+Butter of the shea tree comes from Africa, and cocoa originates from South America.
+The differences are subtle, so choosing between the two kinds of butter depends on why you are using either one.

 How Long Does Shea Butter Last?

-However, if your butter does start to melt for whatever reason, you can keep it in a refrigerator for roughly a day but be sure not to store it in there for too long and definitely not in the freezer.
-It is also important to note that you must not mix old butter with new butter as this could speed up the dissolving process.
+However, if your butter does start to melt, you can keep it in a refrigerator for roughly a day.
+Be sure not to store it in there for too long, and definitely not in the freezer.
+It is also important to not mix old butter with new butter as this could speed up the dissolving process.

-A general rule of thumb when looking for natural products, look for moisturizers with less than 10 ingredients to be considered truly natural.
-Anyone can slip the word ‘natural’ on the cover of a box or on a label, but nothing is more natural something in its raw form.
+A general rule of thumb when looking for natural products, look for moisturizers with less than 10 ingredients listed.
+Anyone can slip the word ‘natural’ on a label, but nothing is more natural than something in its raw form.
 Want to grow that beard a bit faster?
 Looking for a healthy, natural moisturizer or conditioner?